I couldn't find a url_decode

 *

-* @param {range} input The value or range of cells to decode.
+* @param {range} input The cell or range of cells to decode.

 * @customfunction